potash/visiblehand-cli/README.md

-VisibleHand-CLI
+visiblehand-cli
 ===============
-This is a simple command line application which uses the visiblehand-core library to connect to an email account, download messages and calculate carbon emissions data.
+This is a simple command line application which uses the [visiblehand-core](https://github.com/potash/visiblehand-core) library to connect to an email account, download receipts and calculate carbon emissions data.

-To use VisibleHand you will need Java and Maven installed.
+To use you need Java (tested with OpenJDK 1.7) and Maven.
 First clone the repositories

     git clone https://github.com/potash/visiblehand-core.git
     git clone https://github.com/potash/visiblehand-cli.git